Why You Should Read This

 6 – Shooting at the Wrong Time

-For example: Shooting in the evening or early morning when the sun in low in the sky produces much better results then in the midday sun where your photos will appear bright and harsh.
+For example: Shooting in the evening or early morning when the sun is low in the sky produces much better results than under midday sun, where your photos will appear bright and harsh.

 7 – Distractions

-8 – You’re trying to impress Others
+8 – You’re Trying to Impress Others

 9 – Poor Composition

-One thing that bugs me about photos found on facebook is how they’re all too often framed poorly; a group of people in one corner with lots of dead space above and to the side of the photo.
+One thing that bugs me about photos found on facebook is how they’re often framed poorly; a group of people in one corner with lots of dead space above and to the side of the photo.

 10 – Too Much Photoshop

-Purposely overexposing a photo, adding fake lens flare, going black and white for no reason, and too much contract will detract from what could be a very good photo.
+Purposely overexposing a photo; adding fake lens flare; going black and white for no reason; and too much contrast will detract from what could be a very good photo.